alexini-mv/kinetic-neurotransmission/README.md

 ## Changelog

+- 0.1.2
+  - Added an option to include the individual events of the transitions in the results.
 - 0.1.1
   - Added a progress bar when simulations are running.
   - Fixed compatibility with pandas >=1.3.0 versions.